Terminal Velocity (film): Plot

 Taking shelter in the desert, Chris reveals that her real name is Krista Moldova, and that she and her pursuers are former KGB operatives left unemployed due to the collapse of the Soviet Union.
 "Pinkwater" and his men have fallen in with the Russian mob, and have hijacked a shipment of gold bullion intended for the Moscow reserve, and intend to use it to finance a coup d'état against the democratic Russian government.
 Using the optical disc retrieved by Ditch, Chris determines the location of the missing Boeing 747 carrying the shipment.
 She and Ditch get on board and find the gold, but are discovered by Pinkwater's men.
 The two barely escape, and Ditch decides to quit while Chris heads off to face Pinkwater alone.

-As Ditch is about to leave on a bus, he finds a picture taken by Chris holding up a sign reading "Ditch Brodie Did Not Kill Me," thereby exonerating him.
+As Ditch is about to leave on a bus, he finds a picture taken by Chris holding up a sign reading "Ditch Did Not Kill Me", thereby exonerating him.
 Having a change of heart, Ditch drives off to the airfield just as Pinkwater and his men take off, having kidnapped Chris.
 Posing as an FAA agent, Ditch convinces a biplane stunt pilot to fly him up and onto the 747.
 Ditch gets on board just as Chris is stuffed in the trunk of Kerr's sports car to be killed.
 Ditch and Kerr get into a fight, driving the car out of the cargo hold and plummeting toward the ground below.
-Ditch manages to force Kerr off, and gets Chris out of the trunk before it hits the ground.
+Ditch manages to force Kerr off sending him falling several thousands of feet to his death, and gets Chris out of the trunk before it hits the ground.
 The two land in a nearby wind farm, and the plane, damaged in the fight, is forced to land.
 As police swarm the runway, Chris and Ditch are attacked by a parachuting Pinkwater, and Chris is stabbed in the back.
-Ditch attacks Pinkwater and pulls his back-up chute, sucking him into a nearby turbine and killing him.
+Ditch pulls Pinkwater's back-up chute, sucking him into a nearby turbine and killing him.

 Some time later, Ditch and Chris receive official commendations at the Kremlin for their actions in preventing the coup.